lynnlangit/Hello-AWS-Data-Services/Readme.md

 Includes information about using machine learning servers and services, including the following:
   - AWS Machine Learning AMI for EC2
   - AWS SageMaker
-  - MxNet on Databricks AWS
+  - MxNet on Databricks using AWS
   - AWS EMR with Spark ML

 NOTES on the examples: